linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 5/MC Expectations and the Role of Intangible Investments 2020.md

 The final potential error is missing the magnitude of tangible investment.
 A company that assumes a capital lease discloses "principal payments of a capital lease" in the "cash from financing activities" section of the cash flow statement.
 These finance leases should count as capital expenditures but don't show up in "cash from investing activities" as they should.

-To illustrate the point, Amazon.com's capital expenditures, officially called "purchases of property and equipment, net of proceeds from sales and incentives," were  $12.7 billion in 2019, and its "principal repayments of finance leases," which are also effectively capital expenditures, were$ 9.6 billion.
+To illustrate the point, Amazon.com's capital expenditures, officially called "purchases of property and equipment, net of proceeds from sales and incentives," were  \$12.7 billion in 2019, and its "principal repayments of finance leases," which are also effectively capital expenditures, were\$ 9.6 billion.
 The true figure for capital expenditures is 75 percent higher than the one solely in "cash from investing activities."
 To the company's credit, it includes the lease figure in its narrower definition of free cash flow.[27]

 Measurement boils down to doing the proper financial statement analysis to separate the cost of running a business at a steady state from the investment a company makes to grow value.
 The mix between maintenance and investment spending varies based on where a company or industry is in its life cycle and management's capital allocation choices.
 A more accurate assessment of the magnitude and return on investment will help an investor do the one job that matters: anticipating the timing, magnitude, and riskiness of free cash flow, the lifeblood of value.